Code-Barru/Code-Barru/README.md

-## Code-Barre 🤖
+## Antoine Ousselin 🤖

 ![header](./img/header-cropped.png)

 ### About me 🕴

-**I'm Code-Barre**, a 🇫🇷 french 🇫🇷 fullstack developper, cybersecurity enthusiat and a student.
+**I'm Antoine Ousselin**, a french 🇫🇷 fullstack developper, cybersecurity enthusiat and a student.

 I'm interested in development, devops and I've found myself a recent keen in cybersecurity.

-Also I love❤ classical art and music.
+I also enjoy classical art and music.

 You can see more by going to my [website](https://codebarru.fr/).